Community Development Volunteer Project in Puerto Rico - San Juan

 Private room upgrades are also possible for an additional cost, subject to availability.
 The cost varies according to the season and the upgrade and can be arranged with the local team directly, once you are registered.

-You will receive a basic continental breakfast in the hostel each morning, but you will need to arrange your own lunch and dinner.
-Breakfast is usually coffee, tea, cereal and toast.
+Meals are not included in this program, so you will need to arrange your own breakfast, lunch and dinner.
 The hostel has cooking facilities to prepare meals and there are nearby shops and restaurants to purchase food from.

 Due 30 days before you start, or within 48 hours if you register inside of 30 days.
 Covers the cost of hosting you.